A polynomial time algorithm for solving the closest vector problem in zonotopal lattices: Minimum mean cycle canceling algorithm for CVP

 The minimum mean cycle canceling method gives a polynomial time algorithm for solving the closest vector problem here.
 To see this we have to verify some technical conditions for $w$ which we will do now.

-We describe how the minimum mean cycle canceling method works in our setting and discuss which arguments of the paper of McCormick and Karzanov have to be applied to prove that the algorithm runs in polynomial time.
+We describe how the minimum mean cycle canceling method works in our setting and discuss which arguments of the paper of Karzanov and McCormick have to be applied to prove that the algorithm runs in polynomial time.

 We start by setting up notation.
 The \textit{(discrete) right derivative} of $w_i$ is

 Similarly the \textit{(discrete) left derivative} of $w_i$ is